digital-asset/daml/docs/source/concepts/interoperability.rst

 Interoperability may limit the visibility a Participant Node has into a party's ledger projection, i.e., its :ref:`local ledger <local-ledger>`.
 These limitations influence what parties can observe via the Ledger API.
 In particular, interoperability affects which events a party observes and their order.
-This document explains the visibility limitations due to interoperability and their consequences for the Transaction Service, by :ref:`example <interop-limitation-examples>` and formally by introducing interoperable versions of :ref:`causality graphs <interop-causality-graph>` and :ref:`local ledgers <interop-local-ledger>`.
+This document explains the visibility limitations due to interoperability and their consequences for the Transaction Service, by :ref:`example <interop-limitation-examples>` and formally by introducing interoperable versions of :ref:`causality graphs <interop-causality-graph>` and :ref:`projections <ledger-aware-projection>`.

 The presentation assumes that you are familiar with the following concepts: